-The parties agree to establish within thirty (30) days of the signing of this Agreement a bilateral Health Benefits Committee consisting of two (2) persons named by each party.
+The parties agree to reactivate within sixty (60) days of the signing of this Agreement the Bilateral Health Benefits Committee consisting of two (2) persons named by each party.
 The Committee will review all plans with respect to experience, administration, adequacy of coverage and rate changes, and will recommend to their principals such alterations to any plan(s) it deems necessary or desirable.
-No changes shall be made in respect to the benefit levels, coverages, or premium rates for the Group Life Insurance, Long Term Disability Plan, Extended Health Care or Dental Plan, listed herein except as a result of agreement between the employer and the Association or as may be required by law, except that changes in cost sharing arrangements may be made as provided in Article 40.3(a).
+No changes shall be made in respect to the benefit levels, coverages, or premium rates for the Group Life Insurance, Long Term Disability Plan, Extended Health Care or Dental Plan, listed herein except as a result of agreement between the Employer and the Association or as may be required by law, except that changes in cost sharing arrangements may be made as provided in Article 40.3(a).